Troubleshooting Guide

 Cause:

-Set the GPU Renderer to CPU.
+Set the GPU to CPU.
 This will shift some GPU usage to the CPU, but should work nontheless and circumvent the problem.
+Director View is using the GPU for Video Assets.

 Solution: